valkey-io/valkey-bundle/dockerhub-description.md

 # Security

-For ease of accessing Valkey Extensions from other containers via Docker networking, the "Protected mode" is turned off by default.
+For ease of accessing Valkey Bundle from other containers via Docker networking, the "Protected mode" is turned off by default.
 This means if you expose the port externally (e.g., via `-p`), it will be open without authentication.
 It is **strongly recommended** to set a password or authentication method if exposing your instance to the internet.

 See the following resources for securing Valkey: